Bogusław Oblewski

-Football
+Playing career

 Early years

 Having been born in Kraśnik, Oblewski started playing football with his local team Stal Kraśnik at the age of 9.
 In his early years he was seen as a talent in the youth teams, receiving tutelage from Stal player Jan Błaszkiewicz.
 He played for three seasons with Stal, narrowly missing out on promotion via the playoffs in one season.
 In 1979 he was linked with a move to second division club Siarka Tarnobrzeg, but his call up to the army and subsequent move to Legia Warsaw put the move on hold.
 He spent 18 months in Warsaw, playing a total of 6 league games and scoring one goal.
 His main success with Legia was winning the Polish Cup in the 1979–80 season.

 Lech Poznań

 Oblewski moved to join Lech Poznań after his mandatory military service was completed.
 Despite playing his early years in a more defensive role his time with and after Lech was as a midfielder.
 His time at Lech proved to be very successful, playing over 100 league games for the club, and winning four competitions while with the club.
 With Lech he won the I liga in 1982–83, 1983–84 and the Polish Cup in 1982, 1984.